Skip to main content

 About

-nineteen sixty nine ("NSN") is the official student journal of the Department of Ethnic Studies at the University of California, Berkeley.
-It is published electronically once per academic year, and is available through the University of California's eScholarship open access e-publishing initiative and the California Digital Library.
+nineteen sixty nine ("NSN") was the official student journal of the Department of Ethnic Studies at the University of California, Berkeley.
+It was published electronically once per academic year, and made available through the University of California's eScholarship open access e-publishing initiative and the California Digital Library.
+NSN's final issue was published in 2016.

 The journal's name refers to the year in which Ethnic Studies was established at UC Berkeley as a direct result of student activism through the Third World Liberation Front.
 Thus, nineteen sixty nine simultaneously reminds us of our origins and gestures towards the critical possibilities of Ethnic Studies for the present and the future.